Korean, Edit

 ○ Not involved in digestion

-○ Appendix is involved in the immune system
+○ Appendix is involved related to the immune system

 ○ Appendix: Protrudes from the cecum in a finger-like shape, partially involved in immune responses